nyorain/rvg/README.md

   - [ ] allow widgets to change it? needed?
 - [ ] dropdown menu
 - [ ] tooltip
+- [x] FIX! rvg: currently undefined behaviour when destroying an objects at certain points: after updateDevice (cmd buf recording) and before the cmd buf is executed.
+	- [ ] needs to be tested
+- [ ] general rvg tests
 - [ ] tabs (vui::TabbedPane or something as class)
 - [ ] better mouse/keyboard grabs
   - [ ] currently bugs when multiple button grabs